maths/moodle-qtype_stack/doc/en/Topics/Statistics.md

 - <code>binomial(n,k)</code> := \( \frac{n!}{k!(n-k)!} \)
 - <code>makelist(f(x),x,a,b)</code>:= list of f(x) from a to b.

-Variatations of make list are detailed in the [Maxima documentation for lists](https://maxima.sourceforge.io/docs/manual/maxima_21.html).
+Variations of `makelist` are detailed in the [Maxima documentation for lists](https://maths.cnam.fr/Membres/wilk/MathMax/help/Maxima/maxima_37.html#SEC154).

 ## Presenting information